joshblour/couchbase-lite-tutorial-ios/README.md

 # Couchbase Lite iOS tutorial app

-This repo contains the complete iOS app used in the tutorial for Couchbase Lite iOS.
+This repo contains the complete iOS app used in the [tutorial for Couchbase Lite iOS](http://developer.couchbase.com/mobile/develop/training/build-first-ios-app/index.html).
 The tutorial shows how to bring the Couchbase Lite framework into your app, set up dependencies, create a database, and do basic CRUD operations.
 To focus on using Couchbase Lite, the app is highly simplified and provides only console output in the simulator.
 (There's no UI output other than a plain white background screen).

-The code in the master branch is for an updated version of the tutorial, which is in progress.
-When that tutorial is published in late May 2014, I'll add a link to it here.

-[Prerelease version 0.1.0](https://github.com/couchbaselabs/couchbase-lite-tutorial-ios/releases) is compatible with the [Couchbase Lite iOS 1.0 beta 2 tutorial](http://docs.couchbase.com/couchbase-lite/cbl-ios/index.html#tutorial).

 ## Downloading and running the tutorial app